Save to My DOJO

 Robust set of nested virtualization features

 VMware Workstation is known for its abilities in the realm of nested virtualization.
-You can easily configure and provision an entire lab containing Windows 10 workstations, Hyper-V, and nested virtual machines running on Windows 10 with the Hyper-V role installed.
+You can easily configure and provision an entire lab containing virtual machine Windows 10 workstations, Hyper-V, and nested virtual machines running virtual machine Windows 10 VMs with the Hyper-V role installed.

 Interact with and manage VMware vSphere environments